 Members of the University community shall not engage in sexual harassment.
 Persons who do so are subject to disciplinary action, up to and including discharge for employees and dismissal for students.
 The University also prohibits sexual harassment by third parties towards members of the University community.

-The Recreational Sports and Fitness Services Department is in constant vigilance to ensure an environment that is free of abusive behavior, inappropriate conduct, behavior that is disruptive to the experience of other participants, that is directed toward an individual or group because of race, ethnicity, ancestry, national origin, religion, gender, sexual orientation, age, physical or mental disabilities, including learning disabilities, mental retardation, and past/present history of a mental disorder.
-Any harassment, inappropriate conduct, or disruptive behavior toward a Michigan State University employee or participant will subject the individual and/or team to university disciplinary procedures.
-These guidelines apply to participation in all facilities, programs, and activities sponsored or administered by the Department of Recreational Sports and Fitness Services.
+The Recreational Sports and Fitness Services Department is in constant vigilance to ensure an environment that is free of abusive behavior directed toward an individual or group because of race, ethnicity, ancestry, national origin, religion, gender, sexual orientation, age, physical or mental disabilities, including learning disabilities, mental retardation, and past/present history of a mental disorder.
+Any harassment toward a Michigan State University employee or participant will subject the individual and/or team to university disciplinary procedures.

 The Recreational Sports and Fitness Services Department takes sportsmanship very seriously and offenders will be dealt with accordingly.
 Sportsmanship policies will be enforced strictly to ensure the safety and enjoyment of ALL participants, including our Student Intramural Staff.
 Actions that are dangerous and/or conduct that is detrimental to the Intramural Program will not be tolerated and are grounds for suspension from further participation in all Intramural Sports activities.